cnzhikai/cnzhikai.github.io_251227/index.md

   <li class="news-item"> [2025.11] The paper about Multi-Size Micro-Cage is accepted to IEEE ISSCC 2026.
 Congrats! </li>
   <li class="news-item"> [2024.10] I presented my paper on Actuatable Microcage on IEEE BioCAS 2024 in Xi'an China.</li>
   <li class="news-item"> [2024.09] I am invited to become a reviewer at IEEE ISCAS conference.
 Congrats!</li>
-  <li class="news-item"> [2024.08] I got my first paper (as first-author) during PhD accepted to IEEE BioCAS 2024.
-Congrats!</li>
+  <li class="news-item"> [2024.08] I got my first paper (as first-author) during PhD accepted to IEEE BioCAS 2024. </li>
   <li class="news-item"> [2022.09] I started my Ph.D. at D-ITET, ETH Zurich, supervised by Prof. Hua Wang.
 Looking forward to the Ph.D. journey!</li>
   <li class="news-item"> [2022.06] I gave the finial presentation of master thesis under supervison of Prof. Taekwang Jang, which marked the end of my master study.</li>
   <li class="news-item"> [2022.04] My first paper (as third-author) in life is online!
-The work is accepted at IEEE DATE 2022 and focuses on machine-learning accelerators.
+The work was published at IEEE DATE 2022 and focuses on machine-learning accelerators.
 Congrats!</li>
 </ul><button id="toggle-news">Show More</button>